2 Weeks in France: 3 itineraries

 France is also famous for its historic towns, rich culture, and ancient waterways.
 2 weeks in France might not be too much, but it’s enough to get a glimpse of its culture, history, and delicious food.

-Itinerary #1: Paris, Calais, Dunkirk, Nice, Marseille
+Itinerary #1: First-time (Paris, Calais, Dunkirk, Nice, Marseille)

-The first itinerary option for your 14-days in France includes the cities of Paris, Calais, Dunkirk, Niece, and Marseille.
 Paris is one of the most beautiful cities in the world.
-Aside from the Eiffel Tower, Louvre and Notre-dame, it is also well-known for the terraces in its cafes.
+Aside from the Eiffel Tower, Louvre and Notre Dame, it is also well-known for the terraces in its cafes.
+A family trip to Paris is also a great plan since you have Disneyland to visit together.

 Calais, on the other hand, is a transport hub, a fishing port, and a centre for fish marketing.
 It is also France’s gateway to England.
+It’s also a known historical place, an awesome destination for history enthusiasts.

 Nice is popular among tourists for its beautiful scenery, Mediterranean climate, and annual festivals and parades, one of which is the Carnival de Nice.